School meals are cooked on the premises. There is always a selection of hot food and a salad bar. Please see below for sample menu.

 Dinner money is to be paid by Monday of each week or termly if preferred.
 All dinner money payments should be made online through School Money.

 Do you think you may be entitled to free school meals for your child?

 Please check the criteria.
-You can either contact Mrs. Flynn confidentially in the school office or apply directly to Oldham council HERE.
+You can either contact the school office confidentially in the school office or apply directly to Oldham council HERE.
 For every child in receipt of free school meals school can receive £1300 worth of funding for intervention, small group work, additional support and tuition, but we can't be awarded this funding without families claiming what they are entitled to.
 For more information on what we spend such funding on, please see our Pupil Premium information.

 You can get free school meals if your child attends a local authority maintained school (not private) and you receive one of the following:

 · Support under part VI of the Immigration and Asylum Act 1999

 · Child Tax Credit (provided you are not entitled to Working Tax Credit) and have an annual income (as assessed by Her Majesty’s Revenue and Customs) that does not exceed the current year’s level